 No. We assume that you will be using mics and amps and electric guitars and keyboards.
 Singers who sing accompanied or a capella are listed as musicians.

 In the past, the answer was no!
 One of the conditions we had to accept from the insurer is that there will be no pro rata reductions during the year.
 The deal we got was so good for most members that even if you were only with us for a couple of months, it was still cheaper than a lot of other places.
-However for the 2016/2017 Policy year the insurers have agreed to additional discounts through the policy year in recognition of the shorter amount of time on the policy.
+However the insurers have agreed to additional discounts through the policy year in recognition of the shorter amount of time on the policy.
 We'll let you know when these become available.

 You are able to download any of your certificates and your receipt at any time by logging in through the My Duck section of the website.
 There are copies of all your materials stored there for you.
 However, if you have any difficulties, we are happy to help.
 Just email us for a replacement certificate.